PowerPoint 2016 provides plenty of options to

 either the center, or any of the four corners as you can see in Figure 10.

-Figure 10: Shapes with rectangular gradient outlines centered from different positions
+Figure 10: Shapes with rectangular gradient outlines centered

 - Path gradient types again are similar to radial or rectangular

 gradient types -- but they follow a path -- so a circular shape shows a circular